yonatanbitton/starter-hugo-academic/content/publication/cross_lingual_entity_linking/index.md

 manually labeled data, and (3) an efficient way to identify and link medical entities in the Hebrew corpus to UMLS concepts, by producing a high-recall list of candidate medical terms in the corpus, and then filtering the candidates to relevant medical terms.
 Results.
-We carry out experiments on 3 disease-specific communities: diabetes, multiple sclerosis, and depression.
+We carry out experiments on 3 disease-specific communities, diabetes, multiple sclerosis, and depression.
 MDTEL tagging and normalizing on Camoni posts achieved 99% accuracy, 92% recall, and 87% precision.
 When tagging and normalizing terms in queries from the Camoni search logs, UMLS-normalized queries improved search results in 46% of the cases.
 Conclusions.
 Cross-lingual UMLS entity linking from Hebrew is possible and improves search performance across communities.
-Annotated datasets, annotation guidelines, and code are made available online (https:// github.com/yonatanbitton/mdtel).
+Annotated datasets, annotation guidelines, and code are made available online.
 slides:
 url_pdf: ""
 publication_types: